Custody Visiting provides reassurance to the public of Derbyshire that detainees are being treated fairly

-At the end of their visit, before leaving the Police station, ICV's complete a visit report form which is used to inform the Commissioner's office, the custody suite and the Criminal Justice Department who are in overall charge of the suites of any issues raised and actions taken.
+At the end of their visit, before leaving the Police station, ICV's complete an electronic visit report form which is used to inform the Commissioner's office, the custody suite and the Criminal Justice Department who are in overall charge of the suites of any issues raised and actions taken.

 To find out more about the scheme click on the following titles to open the documents: